PlainswalkerJ/spider/README.md

 To overcome some annoying bugs,the code is not so clear and may be confusing.

+DPS in excels are string,you need to transform it into number by your excel apps.

-MAY NOT UPDATE FOREVER!(but you can take it and use it)
+MAY NOT UPDATE FOREVER!(but you can take and use it)